reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

    ![Start new SQL script from data lake file](./media/ex01-sql-on-demand-01.png "Create a new SQL script")

 12. Ensure the newly created script is connected to the `Built-in` pool and select `Run`.
-Data is loaded by the built-in SQL pool and processed as if it was coming from any regular relational database.
+Data is loaded by the built-in SQL pool and processed as if it were coming from any regular relational database.

     ![Run SQL script on data lake file](./media/ex01-sql-on-demand-02.png "Execute SQL script")